hannahatwork/translation-demo/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. cd into `intl-server-2` and run `node app.ts` to run the translation microservice that serves the API used by the Angular app.

 ## About this application